ankitaintech/DocuMind-AI-Powered-PDF-Query-Assistant/README.md

 ---

 ## Deployment
-app can be run locally using the setup steps mentioned above.
+App can be run locally using the setup steps mentioned above.

 ---

 ## Demo Video
 **YouTube Link:**
 `https://youtu.be/your-demo-link`
-> This demo video clearly show:
-> - How the

 ---